Major festivals in Japan

 Photo by Sendai City, Tourism Division

-Yamagata Hanagasa Festival (Yamagata Pref., August 5 - 7) is held in Yamagata city.
+Yamagata Hanagasa Festival (Yamagata Pref., August 5 to 7)

 Yamagata Hanagasa Festival